- The housing sector uses 40 per cent of the planet’s total resources and represents more than a third of global greenhouse gas emissions.

 “Architecture must address the global housing challenge by integrating critically needed scientific and technical advances in energy, water, and material systems while remaining sensitive to the cultural and aesthetic aspirations of different regions,” said Deborah Berke, Dean of the Yale School of Architecture.

-The first demonstration unit, located in the UN Plaza in New York City, from July 9-18, contains features relevant to the local climate and context of New York.
+The first demonstration unit, located in the UN Plaza in New York City, from July 9-August 11, contains features relevant to the local climate and context of New York.
 Future iterations of the module—including one in Kenya, the home of UN Environment—will respond specifically to local climatic and cultural contexts.